 Phoebe makes a good point.
 The expressions on characters in comics and graphic novels help us to identify with them.

-Neo Stryder over 1 year ago
+Neo Stryder almost 2 years ago

 I just finished collecting the threegraphic novels of Zita the Space Girl, and are better than 99.99% of actual tv/streaming shows.